NYU Violets men's basketball

 The NYU Violets men's basketball team is the college basketball team that represents New York University, located in New York City.
 The team currently competes in NCAA Division III as a member of the University Athletic Association.
 NYU previously competed as an NCAA Division I program until 1971, when the team was disbanded due to a budget crisis.
 The team was reinstated in 1983 as a Division III program.

-NYU played in two NCAA Division I Final Fours, and can lay claim to two national championships predating the creation of the NCAA tournament (1920 and 1935).
-NYU has also had success in the Division III NCAA tournament, including a runner-up finish at the 1994 and 2024 tournament.
+NYU played in two NCAA Division I Final Fours (1945 and 1960).
+In the pre-poll, pre-tournament era, the 1934–35 team were retroactively selected as national championships by the Helms Athletic Foundation, and the Premo-Porretta Power Poll retroactively ranked the team as the top team that season.
+NYU has also had success in the Division III NCAA tournament, including national runner-up finishes at the 1994 and 2025 tournaments.